Tonight, on a very special article of TV Tropes ...

 - Kyle Rayner's Green Lantern series wasn't entirely free of this before Judd Winick, with Ron Marz penning issues on alcoholism, racism, and hate crimes against lesbians.

-- Spider Man has been very a popular character for very special episodes, selected narmfilled issues shows our hero:
+- Coming back to Spider-Man, he has been a very popular character for very special episodes, selected narmfilled issues shows our hero:

 - Saving a young boy from being molested by his female babysitter by telling the tale about how he was molested as a kid by an adult friend named "Skip", who had an uncanny resemble to Uncle Ben.◊